The heart of our studio.

 Love and light.

-As my practice deepend over the years, it started to become clear that yoga was more than just a personal passion — it was my calling.
+As my practice deepened over the years, it started to become clear that yoga was more than just a personal passion — it was my calling.
 I wanted to share the incredible feeling of empowerment and presence that I have experienced from yoga with as many people as possible.
-As such, through self-inquiry, physical practice and a 200 hour yoga teacher training course, I gained the tools to bring this practice to my community with confidence.
+As such, through self-inquiry, physical practice, and a 200-hour yoga teacher training course, I gained the tools to bring this practice to my community with confidence.
 It is my honor to teach yoga and to learn and grow with my students as we create community and connection through this powerful practice.
-I am to incorporate a combination of athleticism, playfulness, and creativity in my classes, while providing a continuous and congruent flow.
-My intention is that students leave class feeling empowered in such a way that it ripples into all areas of their lives..
+I am to incorporate a combination of athleticism, playfulness, and creativity in my classes while providing a continuous and congruent flow.
+My intention is that students leave class feeling empowered in such a way that it ripples into all areas of their lives.

 I gradually became involved with yoga after taking my first class over fifteen years ago.
 When living in a large city, it became a needed release from all the tension of hustle and bustle.
 Yoga become my therapist.
 Spending time with me in my own body.
 Paying attention to what my body needs and realizing that I should give my one and only physical manifestation the ability to be open, centered, grounded, and full of light.
 The mind and body connection has always felt magical and enlightening and I enjoy sharing this experience with others, helping them to find paths of peace and fulfillment, simply by taking time to reflect on the beautiful powers we possess.
 I have always been interested in the roots of life and I bring this to my classes with a focus on the foundations and alignment of poses.
 My training is rooted in Hatha, Iyengar, and Vinyasa traditions with a 200 hr training at Greenhouse Holistic in Brooklyn, NY.
 I believe everybody can and should practice yoga.
 Our poses will not all look the same, but we can all get the same fulfillment.
 I am a sixth generation rural Mount Horeb area resident.
 In my other lives I am a historian, picture framer, Community Kitchen Co-op co-founder, and air farmer (aka fermentation aficionado).